danrgonzalez/danrgonzalez.github.io/_posts/2016-05-01-Metis-Project-Luther.md

 ### Summary

-Should you invest based on this model?
+In summary, should you invest based on this model?
 No.

-But if you want to, aim at making a Horror film without any Thrill, that is distributed by Columbia with the widest release possible
+But if you really want to, aim at making a Horror film without any Thrill, that is distributed by Columbia with the widest release possible.

 In the meantime, let’s dig for more data or we re-evaluate how we approach this particular question.